Ted Kord: Super Buddies

-Infinite Crisis

-Death
+Death and return

-In the 80-page special Countdown to Infinite Crisis, Kord discovers a revived Checkmate organization headquartered in a Belgian castle fortress where Kord is captured.
-Maxwell Lord, former bankroller of the JLA, reveals to Blue Beetle to use Checkmate to ensure that metahumans, including superheroes, will be kept under human's surveillance and control.
+In Countdown to Infinite Crisis, Kord discovers a revived Checkmate organization headquartered in a Belgian castle fortress where Kord is captured.
+Maxwell Lord, former bankroller of the JLA, reveals to Blue Beetle a plan to use Checkmate to ensure that metahumans, including superheroes, will be kept under human's surveillance and control.
 Blue Beetle is then given an ultimatum to join Lord's organization, but refuses with the reply "Rot in hell, Max" to which Lord murders him with a bullet to the head.

-That same story had earlier reiterated that Kord had thought the scarab was destroyed back in Blue Beetle vol. 6, #18 (1987); however, it had been rediscovered, untouched, in a temple in Egypt and handed over to Kord.
-It is unclear as to whether or not this is the same scarab created from a piece of future technology magically infused by Nabu the Wizard in the Time Masters miniseries.
-Shazam took the scarab upon encountering Kord, fueling speculation about the possibility of the character's return during DC's Infinite Crisis series.
-This possibility was dashed when it was asked at the Wizard World convention if Kord would ever return, writer Greg Rucka stated: "There was a breeze blowing through his brain, and he was incinerated.
-How much clearer can it be?"
+That same story had earlier reiterated that Kord had thought the scarab was destroyed back in Blue Beetle vol. 6. #18 (1987); however, it had been rediscovered, untouched, in a temple in Egypt and handed over to Kord.
+It is unclear as to whether or not this is the same scarab created from a piece of future technology magically infused by Nabu in the Time Masters miniseries.
+Shazam took the scarab upon encountering Kord, fueling speculation about the possibility of the character's return in Infinite Crisis.
+At the Wizard World convention, writer Greg Rucka stated that Kord would not be resurrected.

-Fallout

-Ted's death precipitated the events of Infinite Crisis.
-Brother Eye was reorganized and the OMAC project restarted, and Lord was revealed as a villain who took telepathic control of Superman, which led to Wonder Woman killing Lord.
-Shazam had warned Ted about Lex Luthor who had supposedly straddled the worlds of both magic and science.
-Events in Infinite Crisis #3 revealed this to be Alexander Luthor Jr., in disguise.
-Booster Gold returned to the 25th century.
-He later returned to the present with Skeets to help find Brother Eye.
-The success of the mission put Booster Gold back into the spotlight and set in motion the events of 52.